-(NAPSA)-Many Americans were surprised by a study by the U.S. Environmental Protection Agency (EPA) that found indoor air can actually be more polluted than the air outdoors.
+A study by the U.S. Environmental Protection Agency (EPA) found that indoor air can actually be more polluted than the air outdoors.
 Considering that most Americans spend up to 90 percent of each day indoors-more than half of that time at home-you may be experiencing indoor air pollution without even knowing it.